PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/AlphaCrobatHunter.md

 ## Program Description

-Shiny hunt the alpha Crobat in the Snowpoint Temple using the method described here: https://www.youtube.com/watch?v=tz0b62pkKTk
+Shiny hunt the alpha Crobat in the Wayward Cave using the method described here: https://www.youtube.com/watch?v=tz0b62pkKTk

 This program uses audio recognition to detect shinies.
 And as such, it will also pick up shinies of anything on or near the path to the Crobat.
 - Alpha Crobat